 Ken Gonzales-Day is a Los Angeles based artist whose interdisciplinary practice considers the historical construction of race and the limits of representational systems ranging from lynching photographs to museum displays.
-His widely-cited Erased Lynching series (2006), along with the publication of Lynching in the West: 1850-1935 (2006), has slowly transformed the understanding of racialized violence in the United States and specifically raised awareness of the history of lynching, Latinos, Native Americans, Asians, and African-Americans in California and helped to re-contextualize anti-immigration histories with the larger discussion of racial formation.
+His widely exhibited Erased Lynching series (2006), along with the publication of Lynching in the West: 1850-1935 (2006), transformed the understanding of racialized violence in the United States and raised awareness of the lynching of Latinos, Native Americans, Asians, and African-Americans in California and helped to re-contextualize anti-immigration histories with the larger discussion of racial formation.

-Works from the Profiled Series have been exhibited internationally, and grew out of Gonzales-Day’s own research into the history of racial depiction found in historic expositions and educational museum displays on race across the U.S. and Europe.
-This project considers many of these contested objects as part of the material legacy of slavery, colonialism, imperialism, gender normativity, and whiteness, by photographing the marble and plaster stand-ins of human difference.
-Gonzales-Day is Professor of Art at Scripps College.
+Works from the Profiled Series have been exhibited internationally and grew out of Gonzales-Day’s research into the history of racial depiction found in historic expositions and educational museum displays on race across the U.S. and Europe.
+This project considers many of these contested objects as part of the material legacy of slavery, colonialism, imperialism, whiteness, and their place in museum collections today.
+Gonzales-Day is the Fletcher Jones Chair in Art at Scripps College.

 GONZALES-DAY IS REPRESENTED BY LUIS DE JESUS LOS ANGELES